numpy/numpy/doc/neps/nep-0055-string_dtype.rst

     _short_string_buffer direct_buffer;
    } _npy_static_string_u;

-The `_npy_static_vstring_t` representation is most useful for representing strings living on the heap directly or in an arena allocation, with the ``offset`` field either containing a ``size_t`` representation of the address directly, or an integer offset into an arena allocation.
-The ``_short_string_buffer`` representation is most useful for the small string optimization, with the string data stored in the ``buf`` field and the size in the ``size_and_flags`` field.
+The ``_npy_static_vstring_t`` representation is most useful for representing strings living on the heap directly or in an arena allocation, with the ``offset`` field either containing a ``size_t`` representation of the address directly, or an integer offset into an arena allocation.
+The ``_short_string_buffer`` representation is most useful for the small string optimization, with the string data stored in the ``direct_buffer`` field and the size in the ``size_and_flags`` field.
 In both cases the ``size_and_flags`` field stores both the ``size`` of the string as well as bitflags.
 Small strings store the size in the final four bits of the buffer, reserving the first four bits of ``size_and_flags`` for flags.
 Heap strings or strings in arena allocations use the most significant byte for flags, reserving the leading bytes for the string size.
-This limits the maximum size string allowed to be stored in the array, particularly on 32 bit systems where the limit is only 16 megabytes per string.
+It's worth pointing out that this choice limits the maximum string sized allowed to be stored in an array, particularly on 32 bit systems where the limit is 16 megabytes per string - small enough to worry about impacting real-world workflows.

 On big-endian systems, the layout is reversed, with the ``size_and_flags`` field appearing first in the structs.
 This allows the implementation to always use the